 Cautionary Notes

-The discussion above also assumes that the intending immigrant does not have criminal offenses or immigration violations that otherwise make the person inadmissible for permanent residence.
+The discussion above also assumes that the intending immigrant does not have criminal offenses or other immigration violations that otherwise make the person inadmissible for permanent residence.
 Anyone with these serious complications should consult with an immigration attorney.

 As discussed above, immediate relatives may generally adjust status after visa overstays.
 Persons in the family preference category who have overstayed are in a more difficult position.
 Generally, they may not adjust status due to this violation.
 But if they depart the United States, they may also be barred from reentry due to the 3-year and 10-year bars.
 Certain individuals in the family preference category may qualify for a provisional stateside waiver obtained through Form I-601A.